-- he or she is the most appropriate person to receive and handle the complaint; - the nature and seriousness of the complaint requires a formal resolution procedure; - to refer the complaint to mediation; - to appoint a person to investigate the complaint; - to refer the complaint to a tribunal hearing; - to refer the matter to the police or other appropriate authority; and/or - to implement any interim arrangements that will apply until the complaint process is completed.
+- they are the most appropriate person to receive and handle the complaint. - the nature and seriousness of the complaint requires a formal resolution procedure.

+- to refer the complaint to mediation. - to appoint a person to investigate the complaint. - to refer the complaint to a tribunal hearing. - to refer the matter to the police or other appropriate authority. - to implement any interim arrangements that will apply until the complaint process is completed.